LBNL-UCB-STI/beam/docs/events.rst

 PathTraversalEvent
 ~~~~~~~~~~~~~~~~~~
-A Path Traversal is any queueStartTime a vehicle moves within the BEAM AgentSim.
+A Path Traversal is any time a vehicle moves within the BEAM AgentSim.

 * Length - Length of the movement in meters.
 * Fuel - fuel consumed during the movement in Joules.
 * Num Passengers - the number of passengers on board during the vehicle movement (the driver does not count as a passenger).
 * Links - Comma-separated list of link IDs indicating the path taken.
 * Mode - the sub-leg mode of the traversal (e.g. BUS or CAR or SUBWAY).
-* Departure Time - the queueStartTime of departure.
+* Departure Time - the time of departure.
-* Arrival Time - the queueStartTime of arrival.
+* Arrival Time - the time of arrival.
 * Vehicle - the ID of the vehilce making the movement.
 * Vehicle Type - String indicating the type of vehicle.
 * Start X - X coordinate of the starting location of the movement.
 Coordinates are output in WGS (lat/lon).